zkLinkProtocol/zklink-intent-url/docs/develop.md

 ```
 In the `libs` folder, we have defined the `RegistryPlug` decorator.
 Additionally, we have defined the `Registry Module`.
 This module acts as a registry for all the actions developed by developers.
 It uses NestJS's IoC to inject all the actions into our application, making them effective.

 The application will scan all action classes decorated with **RegistryPlug** in the **registry module**.
-It will register the action IDs into the application and use the highest version number for each ID as the currently available action for the intent creator.
+It will register the action IDs into the application and use the highest version number for each ID as the currently available action for the **intent creator**.
 Meanwhile, for *already* created magic links, they will continue to use their originally corresponding version number.

 ```typescript
 @Module({